 - "White Christmas", the best-selling single of all time, was written by Irving Berlin, who was Jewish.

-- So were Mel Tormé (who wrote "The Christmas Song"), Johnny Marks ("Rudolph the Red-Nosed Reindeer" and "Rockin' Around the Christmas Tree", among other seasonal ditties), J. Fred Coots ("Santa Claus Is Comin' to Town"), George Wyle ("It's the Most Wonderful Time of the Year"), Jerry Herman ("We Need a Little Christmas"), and Ray Evans ("Silver Bells").
-Of course, it's worth pointing out that none if these are particularly religious-themed Christmas songs.
+- So were Mel Tormé (who wrote "The Christmas Song"), Johnny Marks ("Rudolph the Red-Nosed Reindeer" and "Rockin' Around the Christmas Tree", among other seasonal ditties), J. Fred Coots ("Santa Claus Is Comin' to Town"), Jerry Herman ("We Need a Little Christmas"), George Wyle ("It's the Most Wonderful Time of the Year"), and Ray Evans ("Silver Bells").
+Of course, it's worth pointing out that none of these are particularly religious-themed Christmas songs.

 - Such Jewish artists as Barbra Streisand, Kenny G, and Bob Dylan have all recorded Christmas albums.

 - Neil Diamond, also Jewish, has released three separate Christmas albums: The Christmas Album, The Christmas Album 2, and A Cherry Cherry Christmas.